 Cost (inclusive of course notes and lunch):

-• US$2,000 for a two-day course including Essential Global Public Affairs: A Masterclass by Lionel Zetter – Hong Kong, Wednesday November 29
+• US$2,000 for the two-day course including Essential Global Public Affairs: A Masterclass by Lionel Zetter – Hong Kong, Tuesday November 28

 For booking inquiries contact Orachon Tanaka (Pear) by email: email@example.com